 At the end of April 2019, all serving Community Dental Practitioners received their pay backdated to April 2015.
 Those who have retired or have transferred within the dental services received their back pay by the end of October 2019.

 What do we want?

+Through the General Dental Practice Committee, we continue to push for a contract that puts prevention first.
 If activity targets are necessary, then they must be related to prevention and treatment that is necessary.

 We are concerned about the implementation of any revised contract and we want assurances that practices can retain viable business models.

 We will continue to press the Department of Health and Social Care, NHS England and its local commissioners to drive forward meaningful contract reform and to fully support those participant practices.

 Information about the system can also be found on the NHSBSA website.

 If you have any questions on NHS dental contract reform, please get in touch with our policy team.